 - Canned Fruit Topping

-Those are just a handful of the items I would top my ice cream pie recipe with.
+Those are just a few items I would top my ice cream pie recipe with.
 Give any or all a try and create a one-of-a-kind pie to enjoy.

-If your ice cream is only slightly melted, you can go ahead and re-freeze.
-When the ice cream begins melting that opens up to allow bacteria to grow.
+If your ice cream is only slightly melted, you can re-freeze it.
+When the ice cream begins melting, that opens up to allow bacteria to grow.
 So refreezing thawed ice cream is never a good idea.
 Always slice and serve and then put back your remaining pie so it can stay frozen.

 - 1 cup sliced almonds

 - 3 tbsp chocolate syrup or caramel syrup for topping